A healthy diet is one of the most important ways you can reduce your risk of developing heart disease.

 - Only eat prawns, shrimp, octopus and calamari once a week or less, as they are fairly high in cholesterol.
 Other shellfish are low in cholesterol and may be eaten as desired.

-It is very important to eat a healthy diet to help you to lose weight, and to lower your cholesterol and blood pressure.
+It is very important to eat a healthy diet to help you to lose or manage your weight, and to lower your cholesterol and blood pressure.